isindir/sops-secrets-operator/README.md

 * `sops-secrets-operator` is not using standard `sops` library decryption interface function, modified upstream function is used to decrypt data which ignores `enc` signature field in `sops` metadata.
-This is due to the fact that when Kubernetes resource is applied it is mutated by Kubernetes, for example resource version is generation and added to the resource, where any mutation invalidates `sops` metadata `enc` field and standard decryption function fails.
+This is due to the fact that when Kubernetes resource is applied it is always mutated by Kubernetes, for example resource version is generated and added to the resource.
+But any mutation invalidates `sops` metadata `enc` field and standard decryption function fails.

 # Links